nuwapi/P-PAD/README.md

 # P-PAD
-Reinforment learning on Puzzle & Dragons.
+Reinforcement learning on Puzzle & Dragons.

 The project is still evolving but currently contains the following components:
 * OpenAI Gym like environment.